LP SmartSide vs James Hardie: which siding wins in Minneapolis?

 Where the price gap shows up

 LP SmartSide runs $7–$12 per square foot installed.
-James Hardie runs $9–$15 per square foot.
-On a full house in the Twin Cities, that's typically $20K–$55K for LP and $30K–$80K for Hardie.
-The gap widens with square footage.
+James Hardie runs $9–$15.
+On a full house in the Twin Cities that's roughly $20K–$55K for LP and $30K–$80K for Hardie.
+A chunk of the gap isn't the material — it's labor.
+SmartSide is lighter and cuts like wood, so it goes up faster, and on a typical home the labor savings offset most of the material difference.

 Why Hardie costs more